Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 # London Road Casualties Dashboard

-This dashboard displays the data for London Road Casualties 2010-2014.
-The primary goal of the dashboard is to give users an insight into the details of each incident.
-It was designed to be easy to use with simple displays that the user can use to get a good range of information.
-The interactive charts give the user the opportunity to drill down to specific details as much as they need and can feel informed as an individual.
+This dashboard displays the data for London Road Casualties between 2010-2014.
+The primary goal of the dashboard is to give users an overview of the risks factors to look out for on London's roads if they are a driver, passenger or pedestrian.
+It was designed to be easy to use with simple displays that give a good range of information.
+The interactive charts give the user the opportunity to drill down to specific details as much as they need so they can feel informed as an individual.
 As a cyclist who commutes through central London nearly every day I found the data to be interesting and informative.

 ### Developer goals